roe-dl/weewx-skyfield-almanac/README.md

 > [!CAUTION]
 > You must not use `sudo` if you installed WeeWX by `pip`.

+   In case your WeeWX installation will not have permanent Internet access you can append `--download-ephemeris` to the command line to download ephemerides during installation of the extension.
+This is possible from WeeWX 5.3 on.
+Please be patient when downloading ephemerides.

 3) restart weewx

    for SysVinit systems: